 - 1.0 credit at the 2000- or 3000-level in the Major discipline taken in French.

-Courses taught in French (Item 3, above) may be taken at Carleton, at the University of Ottawa on the Exchange Agreement, or at a francophone university on a Letter of Permission.
+Courses taught in French (Items 3 and 4, above) may be taken at Carleton, at the University of Ottawa on the Exchange Agreement, or at a francophone university on a Letter of Permission.
 Students planning to take courses on exchange or on a Letter of Permission should take careful note of the residence requirement for a minimum number of Carleton courses in their programs.
-Consult the Academic Regulations of the University section of this Calendar for information regarding study on Exchange or Letter of Permission.
+Consult the Academic Regulations of the University section of this Calendar for information regarding study on exchange or Letter of Permission.